MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/office-end-support-roadmap.md

 ***Applies to:*** *Volume licensed versions of Office 2013, Office 2010, and Office 2007*

-The following table shows the end of support dates that are upcoming or that have passed for several volume licensed versions of Office.
+The following table shows the end of support dates for older versions of Office.

 |Office version |End of support date  |
 |---------|---------|